 Click below for the recipe.

 Yield: 1 8-inch cake or 2 6-inch cakes

 To see if flourless chocolate cake was boarding school kitchen-friendly, we beat all the eggs by hand.
 (When I say we, I really mean Daniel).
 And guess what?
 It’s totally possible to make this cake by hand, as long as you’re not afraid to roll up your sleeves and really give those arms a workout.

 - 4 eggs, separated

 - 1 pint raspberries, washed and dried

 Remove from the oven.
 Run a knife around the outside edge, and then let the cakes cool completely.
-The middles will sink slightly; it just means there will be more space for the chocolate ganache and raspberries.
+The middles will sink; it just means that there will be more space for the ganache and raspberries.